csu-hci-projects/SP24-The-Effects-Of-Virtual-Reality-On-Information-Retention/README.md

  - This link is to the folder to the download to run the project.
 Alternatively, the entire Unity project can be downloaded from our GitHub.
     - To run the project, download this folder, unzip the downloaded folder, and then run the VR Room.exe file.
-    - The project has been tested on a Steam Valve Index VR Headset.
+    - The project has been tested on a Steam Valve Index VR Headset and a Meta Quest 3.
 It should work for other headsets, but we were unable to test other headsets.
     - A VR headset and controllers are required to run this program.
 The setup might have to be different for other headsets.
 Steam VR will start along with the exe IF using a Steam Valve Index.
     - Other headsets might have other settings required that we cannot test.
     - If on a Valve Index VR headset, the controls are:
         - Push Joycon left or right to rotate the player, additionally rotating your head follows as well.
-        - To teleport to the spinning reticle coming from your hand: close your grip and press the trigger.
+        - To teleport to the spinning reticle coming from your hand: Close your grip and press the trigger.
+    - If on the Meta Quest 3, the controls are:
+        - Push Joycon left or right to rotate the player, additionally rotating your head follows as well.
+        - To teleport to the spinning reticle coming from your hand: Press the trigger.
     - On other headsets, the controls might be mapped differently.